6.9 Chapter Conclusion

 2. What role does the medical director play in the EMS system?
 What education is needed to work in this position?

 3. In your own words, describe the components of the prehospital medicine system.
-Can you differentiate between the different components?
+Can you differentiate between these components?

-4. What are the different modes of transportation EMT’s and paramedics utilize?
+4. What are the different modes of transportation EMTs and paramedics use?

-5. What stands out to you regarding the educational requirements of an EMT versus a paramedic?
+5. What stands out to you regarding the educational requirements of an EMT compared to a paramedic?
 Are the training hours the same or different?

-6. How do continuing medical education requirements differ between EMT, AEMT and paramedics?
+6. How do continuing medical education requirements differ between EMTs, AEMTs, and paramedics?

-7. What are signs and symptoms of a myocardial infarction (MI)?
+7. What are the signs and symptoms of myocardial infarction (MI)?

-8. What is blood pressure such an important vital sign?
+8. Why is blood pressure such an important vital sign?

-9. How many continuing education credits are required for the careers within this chapter?
+9. How many continuing education credits are required for the careers discussed in this chapter?

 10. What is a mobile integrated healthcare network?